-Horizon’s 2020 Salutatorian Completes College Courses While Homeschooling
+Horizon’s 2020 Salutatorian Completes College Courses through Independent Study

-Andrew Jones started homeschooling with Horizon Charter Schools as a kindergarten student and rose to become the second highest ranking member of Horizon’s 2020 graduating class.
+Andrew Jones started his independent study program with Horizon Charter Schools as a kindergarten student and rose to become the second highest ranking member of Horizon’s 2020 graduating class.
 With a 4.29 GPA, he also received a Highest Honors 4.0+ GPA Award and a Golden State Merit Diploma.

 “I was surprised that I was second in the class since I hadn’t completed the A-G Pathways or taken any AP classes,” he said.
 “Interestingly, my friend in Horizon took basically all the same classes that I did.
 The only real difference on our straight-A transcripts was that he got an A- in one class the first semester in ninth grade, which put me ahead.
 Without the GPA boost from the college classes, I would probably have ranked a lot lower than I did.”